If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘So how’re we doing this?’
 Terry Boot asked.

 ‘Everyone who wants to join signs their name on this list.’
 Hermione waved an inauspicious piece of parchment in the air.
 ‘Anyone else might as well leave now.’

-Cho and a couple of students from Ravenclaw left.
+Cho and a couple of students from Ravenclaw shrugged and slipped out.
 Everyone else clumped round the table by the fire and added their names.

 ‘Done.’
 Harry signed his name with a flourish and re-joined Katie in the middle of the group.

 ‘So how do we know when to meet and where?’
 Someone asked.

 ‘That’s easy.’
 Hermione glowed.
 ‘You all get one of these.’
 She held out a box of familiar badges.